BalderHolst/bmark/README.md

 # Bmark
-Have you ever opened a terminal, just to spend the next few seconds trying to navigate to the right project folder?
+Have you ever opened a terminal, just to spend the next few seconds navigating to the right project folder?
 No more!
 Introducing `bmark`, the local bookmark manager.
 Search through your local bookmarks with a dmenu-like fuzzy finder, and open a terminal right in that directory!

 # Features
 - Quickly add and manage local bookmarks from the terminal